-Smoky Mountain Harley-Davidson is a company made up of two full dealerships in Maryville and Pigeon Forge
+Smoky Mountain Harley-Davidson is a company made up of three full dealerships in Maryville TN, Pigeon Forge TN,

-as well as retail stores in Kodak, Gatlinburg, Tellico Plains, and Tallassee, all located in the shadows of and within
+We also have retail stores in Gatlinburg, Tellico Plains, and Tallassee, all located in the shadows of and within

 the Great Smoky Mountain National Park.
 We are surrounded by some of the Nation's best riding